 BARTELL GLOBAL and the concrete construction industry…

-For over 75 years now Bartell Global has proudly been a part of the concrete industry with our manufacturing of compaction equipment, screeding and power troweling equipment along with our surface-preparation equipment like concrete diamond grinder/polishers, shot-blasters, scarifiers, shavers, and our line of walk-behind and ride-on concrete scrapers. we are able to provide contractors with the latest innovative technologies in the concrete placement and concrete resurfacing industry.
+For over 75 years now Bartell Global has proudly been a part of the concrete industry with our manufacturing of compaction equipment, screeding and power troweling equipment along with our surface-preparation equipment like concrete diamond grinder/polishers, shot-blasters, scarifiers, shavers, and our line of walk-behind and ride-on concrete scrapers.
+We are able to provide contractors with the latest innovative technologies in the concrete placement and concrete resurfacing industry.

 Bartell Global works hard to be a trusted source for information related to our industry, check out concrete related subjects and the equipment we manufacture on our website by clicking below…